Write a little about yourself. Just a paragraph will do.

 mind a few not-so-serious distractions…

-right this second.
-If you're not down with both dogs and cats and
+Also, If you're not down with both dogs and cats and OK w/

-OK w/ shedding, I'm not the girl for you.
+shedding, I'm not the girl for you.
+Adopted a puppy last winter (a

 What I’m doing with my life